neuged/nlp_service/README.md

 `python3 main.py` from in the `service` directory.

+The Flask app should be accessible at [localhost:5000](http://localhost:5000).

 The worker(s) is started with:

-`watchmedo auto-restart --recursive --patterns="*.py" -- celery -A worker.celery_tasks worker --loglevel=info` if you
+`watchmedo auto-restart --recursive --patterns="*.py" -- celery -A celery_tasks worker --loglevel=info` from the worker
-want to live-reload the worker when making changes to the worker scripts.
+ directory.
+This will live-reload the worker when making changes to the worker scripts.

-Otherwise just run
-`celery -A worker.celery_tasks worker --loglevel=info`
+If you do not want the live reload, just run `celery -A worker.celery_tasks worker --loglevel=info`

-The Flask app should now be accessible at [localhost:5000](http://localhost:5000).

 ## REST API